firebase/firebase-ios-sdk/Firestore/Swift/README.md

 ```

 The FirebaseFirestoreSwift module does not provide any additional utility to
-Objective-C projects, and is thus not recommended for non-Swift projects.
+Objective-C projects, and therefore is not recommended for non-Swift projects.

 ## Examples